 In terms of the provisions of Section 197(12) of the Act read with Rule 5 of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 a statementcontaining the disclosures pertaining to remuneration and other details as required underthe Act and the above Rules are provided in the Annual Report.
 The disclosures asspecified under Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 is annexed to this Report as Annexure VI.

-The information regarding employee remuneration as required pursuant to Rule 5(2) andRule 5(3) of the (Appointment and Remuneration of Managerial Personnel) Rules 2014 isavailable for inspection by members at the registered office of the Company between 2.00p.m. and 4.00 p.m. on any working day (Monday to Friday) upto the date of the 58th AnnualGeneral Meeting.
-Any member interested in obtaining such information may write to theCompany Secretary and the same will be furnished on such request.
+The information regarding employee remuneration as required pursuant to Rule 5(2) andRule 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 will be available electronically for inspection by members upto Thursday 29th April2021 being the date of the 61st AGM.
+Any member interested in obtaining such informationmay write to the Company Secretary and the same will be furnished electronically on suchrequest.

-Pursuant to provisions of Section 139 of the Act and Rules thereunder M/s PriceWaterhouse Chartered Accountants LLP (Registration No. 012754N/ N500016) were appointed asStatutory Auditors of the Company for a term of five years to hold office from theconclusion of 57th Annual General Meeting until the conclusion of 62nd Annual GeneralMeeting subject to ratification of their appointment at every subsequent Annual GeneralMeeting.
+Pursuant to provisions of Section 139 of the Act and Rules thereunder M/s PriceWaterhouse Chartered Accountants LLP (Registration No. 012754N/ N500016) were appointed asStatutory Auditors of the Company for a term of five years to hold office from theconclusion of 57th Annual General Meeting until the conclusion of 62nd Annual GeneralMeeting.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

 Information as required to be given under Section 134(3)(m) of the Act read with Rule8(3) of the Companies (Accounts) Rules 2014 is furnished in the annexure to this reportas Annexure VIII.
 CORPORATE SOCIAL RESPONSIBILITY (CSR) The composition of the CSRCommittee CSR Policy and other required details are given in the Annual Report on CSRActivities annexed to this Report as Annexure IX.

-| ||G. SWARUP |
+| ||GAURAV SWARUP |